MuhammadRidha7/Shia-vs-Sunni/README.md

 `Aqd ul-Farid, vol 3, page 63` \
 `Al-Wafi bil-Wafiyat, vol 5, page 347` \
 `Tarikh Abul Fada, vol 1, page 156`

+# The severity of the wrath of Fatima

+**The Prophet (s):** \
+Fatima is a part of me and her wrath is my wrath. \
+`Sahih Bukhari, hadith 3714` \
+`Sahih Muslim, hadith 6202`

+To those who say The Prophet (s) was saying this just out of love, Allah (swt) has said: \
+And he does not speak out of desire. \
+`Surah an-Najm, verse 3`

+**The Prophet (s) told Fatima:** \
+Allah gets angry by your anger and gets pleased by your pleasure. \
+`Mustadrak, vol 3, page 153`

+**Allah (swt):** \
+Indeed, those who annoy Allah and His Messenger, Allah has cursed them in this world and in the hereafter, and has prepared for them a humiliating punishment. \
+`Surah al-Ahzab, verse 57`

+If Fatima was an unreasonable person, her wrath would not be the wrath of Allah, so her anger is controlled and directed at those who deserve it the most.

+**Fatima told Abu Bakr:** \
+By Allah, I will complain to Allah about you.
+By Allah, I will not speak to you again. \
+`Ansab al-Ashraf, vol 3, page 316` \
+`Saqifah wa Fadak, page 104`

+Fatima was angered by Abu Bakr and did not speak to him until her death. \
+`Sahih Bukhari, hadith 3093`

+Fatima left in her will that Abu Bakr may not pray upon her, so she was buried nightly, and Abbas prayed. \
+`Saqifah wa Fadak, page 104`

+Ali buried Fatima nightly without informing Abu Bakr. \
+`Sahih Bukhari, hadith 4240`